Towards a less spherical cow: Species differences dilute the stabilizing effect of higher-order interactions: Results

-To gain further insights on the behavior of Eq. \eqref{eq:alpha_c}, we decide to study its behavior when physiological rates become increasing different.
-To do so, we sample the physiological rates following a normal distribution.
-This way we can study how the heterogeneity of $f_i$ and $d_i$ determines $\alpha_c$.
-Inspecting the numerator in Eq.~\eqref{eq:alpha_c}, we see that the expected value of $\alpha_c$ will depend on the difference of the means of each distribution.
-When $\mu_f = \mu_d = 1$, $\alpha_c$ is predicted to be zero, but it can deviate significantly due to finite sample size for large variances --a proxy of heterogeneity.
-We explore this situation by simulating communities with increasing values of $\alpha$ for species whose physiological rates are drawn from normal distributions with $\mu = 1$ and varying $\sigma^2$.
-We then record the $\alpha$ at which the transition occurs for each $\sigma^2$.
+To gain further insights into Eq.~\eqref{eq:alpha_c}, we decide to study its behavior as variability in physiological rates increases and across an ensemble of dominance matrices $H$ randomly generated under constraints ensuring intransitive competitive interactions (see SI Section S.4 for details).
+In particular, we sample birth and mortality rates from two normal distributions, namely $\mathcal{N}(\mu_f, \sigma^2_f)$ and $\mathcal{N}(\mu_d, \sigma^2_d)$.
+Inspecting the numerator in Eq.~\eqref{eq:alpha_c}, we see that the expected value of $\alpha_c$ depends on the difference between the means of each distribution.
+When $\mu_f = \mu_d = 1$, $\alpha_c$ is predicted to be zero, but it can deviate significantly due to finite sample size at large variances.
+We explore this situation by simulating communities with increasing values of $\alpha$ for species whose physiological rates are drawn from normal distributions with $\mu_f = \mu_d = 1$ and varying $\sigma^2_f = \sigma^2_d \equiv\sigma^2$, which controls the level of variability in physiological rates.
+Negative values of the sampled physiological rates are discarded and resampled, effectively corresponding to sampling from a normal distribution truncated at zero.
+For each value of $\sigma^2$, we sample multiple triplets of $(f_i,d_i)$ and integrate the dynamical system defined in Eq.~\eqref{eq:general} across increasing values of $\alpha \in [0,1]$.
+We then determine whether at least one feasible and stable fixed point exists with all three species present.
+We define the critical value $\alpha_c$ as the smallest value of $\alpha$ at which the transition to stability takes place, if present.
+If no such transition is observed for any $\alpha \in [0,1]$, we consider that coexistence is not achieved for that triplet.
+We also define $p_{\text{coex}}$ as the fraction of sampled triplets for which a critical value of $\alpha_c$ exists (i.e., at least one feasible and stable fixed point exists).